-If you meet the eligibility requirements for employee coverage, you're eligible to choose coverage under the SPE Benefits Plan within 31 days of your hire date, or if later, eligibility date to enroll for coverage.
-To facilitate efficient operation of the plan, the plan may allow forms (including, for example, election forms and notices), whether required or permissive, to be sent and/or made by electronic means.
-As long as you enroll by your deadline, the coverage you choose will automatically be retroactive to your date of hire.
+If you meet the eligibility requirements for employee coverage, you're eligible to choose coverage under the SPE Benefits Plan within 31 days of your hire date or the date you became benefits eligible, subject to the terms of the underlying policies.
+As long as you enroll by your deadline, the coverage you choose will automatically be retroactive to your hire date or date you became benefits eligible.
+You can enroll in these plans: